-- 1. The owner/operator shall maintain the following records concerning each crematory: - a.
-The daily operating hours of each crematory. - b.
-The number of cremations conducted each day in each unit. - c.
+- a.
+The daily operating hours of the crematory. - b.
+The number of cremations conducted each day. - c.
 The weight of each cremation (human remains and container) in pounds. - d.
 The operating temperature of the secondary chamber. - 2.
 The owner/operator shall notify the Office of Air Resources, in writing, of the date of actual initial start-up of each crematory no later than fifteen days after such date. - 3.
 The owner/operator shall notify the Office of Air Resources of any anticipated noncompliance with the terms of this permit or any other applicable air pollution control rule or regulation. - 4.
 The owner/operator shall notify the Office of Air Resources, in writing, of any noncompliance with the terms of this permit within 30 calendar days of becoming aware of such occurrence and supply the Director with the following information: - a.
 The name and location of the facility; - b.
 The subject source(s) that caused the noncompliance with the permit term; - c.
 The time and date of first observation of the incident of noncompliance; - d.
-The cause and expected duration of the incident of noncompliance;
+The cause and expected duration of the incident of noncompliance; - e.

-- e.
 The estimated rate of emissions (expressed in lbs/hr or lbs/day) during the incident and the operating data and calculations used in estimating the emission rate. - f.
 The proposed corrective actions and schedule to correct the conditions causing the incidence of noncompliance. - 5.
 The owner/operator shall notify the Office of Air Resources in writing of any planned physical or operational change to any equipment that would: - Change the representation of the facility in the application. - Alter the applicability of any state or federal air pollution rules or regulations. - Result in the violation of any terms or conditions of this permit. - Qualify as a modification under APC Regulation No. 9.